DaveSang/GettingandCleaningData/Codebook.md

     4. Appropriately label the data set with descriptive variable names.
     5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity     and each subject.

+The following was undertaken to combine relevant data and enable future sorting by both fields/columns.
-- Train and Test Subject variable combined.
+- Train and Test Subject variables were combined.
-- Train and Test Activity variable combined.
+- Train and Test Activity variables were combined.
-- Train and Test Features variable combined.
+- Train and Test Features variables were combined.

-All done so to combine relevant data and enable future sorting by both fields/columns.
-Datasets combined based on Subject, Activity and Feature to enable comparison of datasets (theory vs practice).
+Datasets were combined based on Subject, Activity and Feature to enable comparison of datasets (theory vs practice).

 The following descriptors were changed to facilitate easier understanding to observers of the experiment.
  - "Acc" to "Accelerometer"